Naoghuman/lib-logger/README.md

 * In section [Api](#Api) you can see the main point(s) to access the functionality in this library.
-* For additional information see the [JavaDoc] in the library itself.
+* For additional information you can see the [JavaDoc] in the library itself.